-Height of topmost storey of dwelling above, or basement depth below adjacent ground Summary of recommendations [1] protected enclosures in dwellings (see clause 2.9.5), and not more than 4 dwellings per storey, or at least 1 escape route, and: suppression in dwellings [3] not more than 4 dwellings per storey, or at least 1 escape route, and: • protected lobbies (see clause 2.9.13) • smoke ventilation (see clauses 2.9.14 - 2.9.16) not more than 10m travel distance inside protected lobby, or at least 2 escape routes [4], and: not more than 30m travel distance in protected corridor Topmost storey more than 7.5m but not more than 18m [2] at least 1 escape route, and: more than rom [2] protected lobbies (see clause 2.9.13) • smoke ventilation (see clauses 2.9.14 - 2.9.16) not more than 10m travel distance inside protected lobby, or at least 2 escape routes [4], and: not more than 30m travel distance in protected corridor Topmost storey more than 18m [2] but not more than 60m at least 2 escape routes [4], and: suppression [3] not more than 30m travel distance in protected corridor
+Height of topmost storey above or basement depth below adjacent ground Summary of Recommendations [1] A basement storey (see clause 2.9.11) at a depth not more than 4.5m (if applicable) and/or a topmost storey not more than 7.5m [2] At least one escape route and not more than 4 dwellings per storey, or At least one escape route, and: • protected lobbies (see clause 2.9.13), and smoke ventilation (see clause 2.9.14 - 2.9.16), and not more than 10m travel distance inside protected lobby, or At least two escape routes [3], and not more than 30m travel distance in protected corridor More than 7.5m but not more than 18m [2] At least one escape route, and: • protected lobbies (see clause 2.9.13), and smoke ventilation (see clauses 2.9.14 - 2.9.16), and not more than 10m travel distance inside protected lobby, or At least two escape routes [3], and: not more than 30m travel distance in protected corridor More than 18m [2] but not more than 60m At least two escape routes [3], and: not more than 30m travel distance in protected corridor

-- 1. See diagrams for guidance on measurement of travel distance. - 2.
-See guidance to Standard 2.14 for explanation of 7.5m and 18m trigger heights and additional fire-fighting facilities. - 3.
-See guidance to Standard 2.15 for suppression systems. - 4.
+1. See diagrams for guidance on measurement of travel distance.

+- 2. See guidance to Standard 2.14 for explanation of 7.5m and 18m trigger heights and additional fire-fighting facilities. - 3.
 Where two escape stairs are provided in a central core they should be separated from each other by a protected lobby or lobbies with automatic smoke ventilation.